bmabsout/ReadablePlusPlus/README.md

 making c++ more readable

 c++ is not a readable language.
-This is an effort to just make it more pleasing.
+This is an effort to just make it more pleasing and less redundant.

 ##This rpp file: